pmusachio/pmusachio/README.md

 ## Data Scientist in the financial market dedicated to **"turning data into profit"**
 ### I apply Machine Learning to the development, deployment, and monitoring of cases such as credit risk, churn, finance, economics, fraud detection...
-### I go further with evaluation metrics, recommending decisions based on ROI to ensure the positive impact of recommendations
+### I go further with evaluation metrics, recommending decisions based on ROI to ensure the positive impact of each project